-People could get the novel coronavirus more than once, health experts warn — recovering does not necessarily make you immune
+People can get the coronavirus more than once, experts warn — recovering does not necessarily make you immune

 - REUTERS/Thomas Peter

-The World Health Organization declared the coronavirus outbreak a global health emergency last week.
-Chinese President Xi Jinping has called it a “grave threat.”
+The World Health Organization declared the coronavirus outbreak a global health emergency last month, but does not yet consider it a pandemic.

-Officials believe that the coronavirus might have jumped from animals to people in a seafood market in Wuhan that sold live animals; SARS also spilled over to humans at a Chinese wet market.
-Coronavirus cases have been reported in 24 countries beyond China.

-Public-health experts are urging the public to not panic, however, and recommend instead that individuals take everyday preventative measures to reduce their risk of disease, including increased hand-washing, avoiding touching one’s face, and staying away from people who are sick.
+Public-health experts are urging the public – especially anyone who travels – to wash hands frequently, avoid touching one’s face, and stay away from anyone who appears sick.